 6. Define your website’s purpose

-Think for a moment the purpose of having a business website.
+Think for a moment about the purpose of having a business website.
 Besides Internet exposure, what are your objectives?
 When visitors enter your website, what do you want them to do?

 - Register to your newsletter?